Tuesday, September 10, 2024

 For similar reasons, the network that handles attention grows quadratically in the size of the input, at least without some sort of optimization.
 In this sense, a transformer is less efficient than an RNN, since it will use more computing resources.

-Crucially, though, this can all be done by "feed-forward" networks that don't have feedback loops.
+Crucially, though, this can all be done by "feed-forward" networks, that is, networks that don't have feedback loops.
 If you want to be able to process a longer stream of input tokens, you'll need a larger network for the attention stage, and probably more for the later stages as well since there will probably be more output from the attention stage, but you can make both of those bigger by throwing more hardware at them.

 Processing twice as big an input stream requires more hardware, but it doesn't take twice as much "wall time" (time on the clock on the wall), even if it takes four times as much CPU time (total time spent by all the processors).
 Being able to handle a long stream of input quickly is what enables networks to incorporate what happened in the whole history of a stream when deciding what to output.